 To help artists make informed decisions regarding their participation, and to highlight the diversity of abilities within the professional arts community, each workshop web page features an Accessibility paragraph.
 The Accessibility paragraph should clearly outline potential barriers to participation as well as the availability of modifications.

 > Workshop Assistants

 Alternating throughout the season, we have two people responsible for welcoming workshop participants.
 These workshop assistants are in charge of tracking registration as well as opening and closing the studio 30 minutes before and after the workshop.
 They take care of both the space and the participants.
 Acting as sentinels, they create a connection between the participants, the teachers and the 303 team.
-Do not hesitate to ask them for help, moral support, questions about an exercise or the space, etc. They may assist the teachers during the (+) workshops as well.
+Do not hesitate to ask them for help, moral support, questions about an exercise or the space, etc.

+To the best of its means, Studio 303 will reimburse accessibility-related expenses for workshops to allow Deaf and disabled artists to participate without additional out-of-pocket costs.
 Eligible expenses for reimbursement are those that are essential for the artist’s participation in the workshop (e.g., a sign language interpreter, a life assistant, additional costs for adapted transportation).

 > How it works

 Please contact us at 514-393-3771 or email@example.com to confirm our capacity to cover your expenses.

 If the cost of a workshop is a barrier, it is possible to apply for a bursary via the workshop registration form.
 More information on the workshop bursary here >